This course is available as either an online or face-to-face training session.

-Our half day course is an introductory three hour session to raise awareness of young people’s mental health.
+This introductory three hour session raises awareness of young people’s mental health.
+It covers:

 Skills to work more effectively with young people living with mental health issues